Defeating Facial Tracking: Red Team vs Blue Team

 }

-Reality check: Perfect biometric verification doesn't exist.
-Every system has cost-benefit tradeoffs.
+Perfect biometric verification does not exist.
+Every system is a cost-benefit tradeoff.

 function selectVerificationLevel(context) {